ggLuigi/FullStack-Web-app-NodeJs-React-Redux-Express-MongoDB/README.md

 It uses:
 * NodeJS, Express to handle HTTP traffic
-* Heroku to deploy the application (with the aid of git)
+* Heroku to deploy the application (with the aid of git) -> The heroku server link: https://aqueous-sands-83722.herokuapp.com/
 * Google OAuth to handle account
+* Passport JS with passport-google-oauth20 to help with google oauth setup for our setup to obtain users' profile and email for registration
+* Nodemon npm package to help with automatically update the local server for changes